WASHINGTON, D.C., USA — Imagine a desolate, post-apocalyptic world suddenly springing to life.

-That's the experience awaiting you at Mad Art Studio's newest exhibition, "Reforestation of the Imagination."
+That's the experience awaiting you at "Reforestation of the Imagination."
 The art exhibit is now showing at the Smithsonian in Washington D.C. until January 2020.

 Ruffner created this dystopian glass art landscape, then worked with digital collaborator Grant Kirkpatrick to create a virtual garden.
 When a visitor views the work through the camera of an iPhone or iPad, these bleak remains suddenly sprout a world of color and motion.

 As a survivor of a serious car crash in the early 90's, Ruffner has learned to overcome every obstacle in the pursuit of joy and beauty, a message reflected in her art.

 "The worse it gets, the better the outcome will be," Ruffner said.
 "The more chance of beauty flourishing."

 The flowers grew from the artist's imagination, and each comes with a detailed and whimsical description.